 Originally conceived by Horace W. S. Cleveland and other visionaries in the early days of the Minneapolis Park System, the Grand Rounds is a unique example of a connected park system created for the benefit of the citizens and visitors of Minneapolis.

-The Grand Rounds has been nominated for inclusion on the Natural Register of Historic Places.
+The Grand Rounds has been nominated for inclusion on the National Register of Historic Places.

 Pocket maps mailed by request.